chenlongwhu/PC2-PU/README.md

    ```

 7. Evaluate the model:
-    First, you need to download the pretrained model from [GoogleDrive](https://drive.google.com/file/d/1SL1kcqex6rRrpjRp4fH-6XrVHyy1bYas/view?usp=sharing), extract it and put it in folder 'log'.
+    First, you need to download the pretrained model from [GoogleDrive](https://drive.google.com/file/d/1CebnBUtX2OsoPnBNtquUVfZmgqRQPfhm/view?usp=sharing), extract it and put it in folder `log/PC2-PU`.
     Then run:
    ```shell
    cd code